 2006 — Softline expands to Azerbaijan and Tajikistan.
 Group annual revenue reaches close to US$100 million.

-2007 — the Group becomes a leader of software licensing in Russian and the CIS, and further expands into Georgia and Mongolia.
+2007 — the Group becomes a leader of software licensing, and further expands into Georgia and Mongolia.
 The business also takes a decision to start international expansion to other emerging markets across the globe.

-2008 —Softline launches in Turkey, Vietnam, Venezuela, Armenia and Turkmenistan.
+2008 — Softline launches in Turkey, Vietnam, Armenia and Turkmenistan.
 Group annual revenue exceeds US$350 million.

 2009 — Softline launches a “software as-a-service” (SaaS) store and executes its first M&A transaction by acquiring ActiveCloud and Active Platform, a Belarussian cloud provider with a strong market position and key IP for Cloud Service Brokerage.